Planning Major Projects

-The course will be taught in modern accommodation at UWE Bristol's Frenchay campus.
+The course will be taught in modern accommodation at Frenchay campus.
 Teaching rooms will vary depending on the nature of the session, with video-capture being used in most to offer greater flexibility to the learning experience.
 Facilities are open and available all year; module and associated reading material will be available online.

-The course draws from expertise from across UWE Bristol.
+This course draws from expertise from across UWE Bristol.
 Contributing staff come from two principal research centres, the Centre for Transport and Society and the Centre for Sustainable Planning and Environments.

 Careers / Further study

 On graduation, you will be equipped to work within the major projects and infrastructure sector in a variety of areas, from consenting to project appraisal.